I sat in the therapist’s office. Coat on. Hands in pockets.

 I don’t know why I do it.
 There isn’t a logical explanation for it.
 There has never been anything to justify it as far as I am aware of.
 No fires.
 No burglaries.
 I’m just a loon, innit?

 With this is mind, I often wonder how I managed to be a school caretaker and NOT go totally gaga?
 I still have dreams about doing my ‘checks’.
 The alarm was the worst thing because I would convince myself I hadn’t set it so I would go back again and again.
 I’ve gone back to the school late at night because I’ve convinced myself I haven’t set it.
 Of course, I always had.
 It’s a wonder I wasn’t arrested for acting suspiciously!
 On the positive side, having a security obsessed loon as a caretaker isn’t such a bad thing as in ten years of service I was never called out to the alarm going off.
 No window or door was EVER left unlocked on my watch.

 There seems to be some confusion regarding repetitive behaviours of autism and OCD..

 Basically repetitive autistic behaviour, like stimming, is comforting.
 I stroke my little furry (NOT a euphemism) because it comforts me and picking scabs is on par to a decent orgasm in my book.

 OCD, however, is anxiety driven.
-The fear that something will go catastrophically wrong if I don’t touch my plugs ‘n’ shit.
-I am autistic but I obviously have OCD too, it’s just never been diagnosed because I’ve never sought help for it.
+The fear that something will go catastrophically wrong if I don’t touch my plugs ‘n’ stuff.
+I am autistic, but I obviously have OCD too, it’s just never been diagnosed because I’ve never sought help for it.
 Nor has anybody ever suggested I get help.
 Mostly, they are amused or frustrated by it.
 Maybe now is the time to address it?
 In for a penny, in for a pound, I say.

 What’s the betting that my therapist will go off on the sick after she’s finished with me?